nicomazz/L41-Advanced_Operating_systems/notes/W3_notes.md

 From the syscall.master a lot of other things are generated (such as dtrace tracepoints

-profile-997 because 997 is a prime number and doesn't interfere with the dimer
+profile-997 because 997 is a prime number and doesn't interfere with the timer

 The amount of time went zeroing the new page